sharonzhou/CS236G/faq.md

 ---

 ## What's up with lectures?
-Lectures are Tuesdays & Thursdays 2:30-3:50PM PST over Zoom.
-Tuesdays will cover general material, and Thursdays will delve a bit deeper.
+Lectures are Tuesdays & Thursdays 8PM PST over Zoom.
+This is a flipped classroom setting, so please bring questions and comments.
 Feel free to skip and post on Piazza if that's more your jam.

 ## What are some ways I can do lecture, if I like learning that way?
-You can watch the lectures live by going to Canvas, and going to the <a href="https://canvas.stanford.edu/courses/117317/external_tools/5384">Zoom tab</a>.
+You can watch the lectures live by going to Canvas, and going to the <a href="https://canvas.stanford.edu/courses/149782/external_tools/5384">Zoom tab</a>.
 Recordings will also be posted after lecture onto Canvas.

 ## What is the grading breakdown for this course?

-* 60%: Class project - creativity and equal participation within a group will be rewarded
+* 35%: Programming assignments & quizzes
 * 5%: Midterm
-* 35%: Programming assignments & quizzes
+* 60%: Class project - creativity and equal participation within a group will be rewarded
 * 0%: Attendance
 * Extra credit: Your (or your GAN-generated) Memes.
 Requirements: Relevant and Appropriate with capital R and A there.